tugcekonuklar/idealo-robot-application/robot-client/README.md

 ![Screenshot](home-page.png)

-After you write your commands robot will move the final position on the grid.
+After you write your commands robot will move the final position on the grid by using `position-service` as backend service. `position-service` provides required information for robot position according to the commands.

 ### Valid Comands